Signed in as:

 The cost to perform a yacht delivery depends on several things- no two deliveries are identical.
 Some of the factors that contribute to the final cost of a delivery are, anticipate speed of the vessel, condition of the vessel, condition of her systems, staffing needed, route and time of year.

 If we estimate that the passage from Ft Lauderdale to Puerto Rico will take 12 days on your vessel and we catch favorable winds- completing the sailboat delivery in 10 days- you are not billed for the additional time.
 What happens if the winds turn against us and it takes 14 days?
-Once again, you are not billed for the additional time or expenses.
+Since the bid is a not to exceed amount, you are not billed for the additional time.

 My daily rate is $300-$425 depending on vessel, passage length and if I will be conducting structured classes along the way.
-Casual training during the yacht delivery is simply a service I provide.
+Casual training during the yacht delivery is simply a service I provide, as time allows.

 The daily rate for crew is $100-$150, depending on the skill set of the crew.